-22. I think I declared multiple majors but only one appears on the degree audit.
-How can I check the requirements for my other major(s)?
+- 22. I have multiple majors but only one appears on the degree audit.
+How can I check the requirements for my other major(s)? - i.
+If you have multiple majors from the same degree type, all the majors will be displayed on one card, but you can separate out the majors to find the requirements of each by using the "What-If" feature.